Selection Algorithms with Small Groups: Conclusion

-\paragraph{Final comment.} The question whether the original selection algorithm introduced in~\cite{BFP+73} (outlined in Section~\ref{sec:prelim}) runs in linear time with group size 3 and $4$ remains open.
+The question whether the original selection algorithm introduced in~\cite{BFP+73} (outlined in Section~\ref{sec:prelim}) runs in linear time with group size $3$ and $4$ remains unsettled.
 Although the recurrences

 (see~\eqref{eq:4} and~\eqref{eq:1}) for its worst-case running time with these group sizes both solve to $T(n)=O(n\log n)$, we believe that they only give non-tight upper bounds on the worst case scenarios.
-In any case, and against popular belief we think that $\Theta(n \log{n})$ is \emph{not} the answer: \begin{conjecture} The \select algorithm introduced by Blum~\etal~\cite{BFP+73} runs in $o(n \log{n})$ time with groups of $3$ or $4$. \end{conjecture}
+In any case and against popular belief we think that $\Theta(n \log{n})$ is \emph{not} the answer in regard to the time complexity of selection with these group sizes: \begin{conjecture} The \select algorithm introduced by Blum~\etal~\cite{BFP+73} runs in $o(n \log{n})$ time with groups of $3$ or $4$. \end{conjecture}